gregorio-project/gregorio/UPGRADE.md

 It should also be noted that this new feature, besides requiring two passes, also imposes a small performance penalty on each pass to do the additional computation.
 This is negligible for small documents, but may have more noticeable impact as documents get larger.

+#### MetaPost brace rendering

+Gregorio now uses MetaPost (by default) to render braces.
+This allows fine-tuning to better maintain optical line weight when braces are stretched.
+Since the shapes are slightly different, you may prefer the old behavior, which may be restored by using:

+    \gresetbracerendering{font}

+Within a TeX document, you can switch back to MetaPost brace rendering by using:

+    \gresetbracerendering{metapost}

+You can freely switch between the two behaviors within a TeX document.

 ## 3.0
 ### TeX Live 2013